KOrtizLedezma/Task-Manager/README.md

 # To-Do List Webpage

 A simple and responsive to-do list application built with CSS (Tailwind CSS), and JavaScript.
+There will be future updates to mark tasks as completed or to delete tasks.

 ## Table of Contents